weesvisje/docs/docs/tutorials/tasks/jetpack-compose/2-configure-ditto.md

 ## 2-1 Create Your Ditto App

 Before we start coding, we first need to create a new app in the [portal](https://portal.ditto.live).
-Apps created on the portal will automatically sync data between them and also to the Ditto cloud.
+Apps created on the portal will automatically sync data between them and also to the Ditto Big Peer.

 Each app created on the portal has a unique `appID` which can be seen on your app's settings page once the app has been created.
 This ID is used in subsequent sections to configure your Ditto instance.